bwawrik/KEGG-Annotation/README.md

 #### KEGG-Annotation
 #### The purpose of this repository is to describe a simple script of KEGG annotation of AA sequence files
 -
-- First, deploy the Uniprot databse for blast, usearch, and diamond
+- First, deploy the KOBAS and Uniprot databses for blast, usearch, and diamond
--

 Uniprot (blast / usearch)
 #------------------------------------------------------------------------------
 cd /data/DATABASES
 mkdir UNIPROT